muneebmahmed/373-project/README.md

 # Running and Testing

 A CLIRunner driver is provided.
 This is the driver that was used for testing classes as well as using them together for a game of chess.
-It only uses has a command line interface, but a GUIRunner driver will be added once enough progress is made on the GUI.
+However, it only uses a command line interface.
+The GUIRunner driver currently is only capable of making a board.

 The CLIRunner driver is capable of running a game of chess, with human or computer players.
 It also accepts two integer command line arguments, each representing if a player is a computer (1) or human (not 1).
 The first argument is the white player, the second is the black player.
 This can be compiled and run from the terminal:
 ```